-All the above-mentioned information should be drafted into a report and submitted to the engineer for inclusion in the Feasibility Study Report.
+The outputs for the overall project are defined in Annexure F. All the abovementioned information should be drafted into a report and submitted to the engineer for inclusion in the Feasibility Study Report with a copy to the project preparation manager.
 The report needs to include signed attendance registers and minutes of meetings held.
-The outputs and format for this Feasibility Report are clearly defined in Attachment F.

-Social facilitation qualifications / experience / skills requirements are:

-Excellent communication skills:

-Experience in social facilitation in the context of municipal infrastructure projects;

-An understanding of the requirements in terms of social input to the standard DWA feasibility study report.
+Social facilitation qualifications / experience / skills requirements are: Excellent communication skills; Experience in social facilitation in the context of municipal infrastructure projects; An understanding of the requirements in terms of social input to the standard DWA feasibility study report.

-Approximately 10 to 15 days.
+5 to 8 days.
 It is suggested that the payment structure be either: a) half payment halfway through, full payment upon submission of final feasibility report; or b) monthly payments approved by the Civil Engineer and PPM / NC.

-8 to 16 weeks.
+6 to 8 weeks.